neogeographica/quakestarter/README_FIRST.txt

 Things to do:

+- Note that Simple Quake Launcher 2 and some aspects of the installer make use of Microsoft .Net Framework 4.5.
+If you are on Windows 8 or 10, you have that already.
+If not, you may need to get it from https://www.microsoft.com/net/download/dotnet-framework-runtime/net452

 - If you're starting a new Quake installation from scratch here, you need to move or copy your "pak0.pak" and "pak1.pak" files (Quake game data) into the "id1" folder.
 If you already have another Quake installation on your computer somewhere, you can try running the "installer" batch file and choosing the first menu option; this can usually automatically find and copy those pak files for you.

-- Also in the "installer" menu, you can pick the second option to install the Quake soundtrack.
+- Also in the installer menu, you can pick the second option to install the Quake soundtrack.

-- Explore other options in the "installer" menu for some selected user-created addons.

-- Run Quake, using "mark_v_winquake.exe" (acts like WinQuake), or "mark_v.exe" (acts like GLQuake), or "dx9_mark_v.exe" (like "mark_v.exe", but uses DirectX instead of OpenGL).
-If you want to play missionpacks or other addons, it's easier if you use "SQLauncher2.exe", the Simple Quake Launcher 2 (which requires .Net 4.5 to be installed).

-- Once you're in-game, use the Mark V menus to configure Quake the way you like it.
+- Quit out of the installer and run mark_v.exe just to make sure stuff works, and get your desired configuration set up.
 The menus are sufficient for normal setup, but you can also get more "hands-on" and manually modify config files if you like.
+These readme files will provide more details about that if you want them.

+- Quit out of Quake and launch the installer again.
+Explore the options in the installer menu to install and play some user-created addons.

+- Alternately you can use "SQLauncher2.exe", the Simple Quake Launcher 2, as another great way to manage launching Quake to play custom addons or official missionpacks or the original campaign.

 If you're a Quake veteran that's probably all you need to know.